cgveradi/house_martell_project/README.md

 ### - Data Preparation and Cleaning

 1.  **Data Consolidation:** Successfully loaded and merged the three source files (`demo`, combined `web_data`, and `experiment`) into a single **Master Data Frame** keyed on `client_id`.
-2.  **Missing Value Handling:** (Detailed description of specific actions taken, e.g., _Missing values in the 'Gender' column were imputed with the mode, while web activity NaNs were interpreted as no activity._)

 ### - Initial Client Demographic Analysis